Skip to Content

 The same government subcommittee issued a follow-up report in September of 2021 that specifically called out Gerber for failing to properly test its products and issue a baby food recall.
 According to the September report, Gerber food products tested at above-average amounts of inorganic arsenic compared to Beech-Nut, another major baby food brand.
 But while Beech-Nut issued a recall on some of its products, the subcommittee said Gerber took "no such actions to protect consumers."

-No, Gerber organic baby food products also tested high for toxic metals.
+Yes.
+Gerber organic baby food products also tested high for toxic metals.
 Per the government subcommittee report, Gerber’s Organic Rice Cereal tested up to 76 ppb inorganic arsenic and contained, on average, 65.6 ppb inorganic arsenic.
 Gerber charges consumers 36.4% more for its Organic Rice Cereal than for its standard product, even though the levels of arsenic present in both are substantial.

-Why Are Heavy Metals in Baby Food Bad for Babies?
+Why Are Heavy Metals Bad for Babies?

 Heavy metals are dangerous for young children because they consume more food in relation to their body weight and absorb heavy metals more readily than adults.
 Linda McCauley studies environmental health effects as Dean of the Nell Hodgson Woodruff School of Nursing at Emory University.
 According to McCauley, “[n]o level of exposure to these metals has been shown to be safe in vulnerable infants.”
 McCauley adds that exposure to several sources of heavy metals can cause cumulative effects that are particularly dangerous for babies.